vladfeigin/llm-agents-evaluation/README.md

 2. How to monitor them?
 3. How to find the best model parameters and prompts?

-This project provides best practices and real examples based on production experience for the aforementioned questions.
+This project provides a solution, best practices and real examples based on production experience for the aforementioned questions.

+## Project Description

+This project demonstrates the methodology of developing and evaluating LLM-based applications.
+It includes a conversational bot, the RAG Agent, which allows users to ask questions about their documents.
+The RAG Agent serves as an example of an LLM agent being evaluated.
+The project showcases effective methods for monitoring and evaluating LLM-based applications, with a strong emphasis on robust evaluation techniques.

+### Project Structure And Modules

+    -**multiagent_evaluation**: main project folder (root folder)
+    - **agents**: this folder contains LLM agents implementations.
+        - **rag**: RAG (Retrieval Augmented Generation) Agent implementation.
+            This agent serves as a conversational bot, allowing users to ask questions about their documents.
+            In this project, we use the RAG Agent to demonstate the evaluation and monitoring methods.
+        - **prompt_generator**: LLM Agent generating prompts for evaluations, with the goal to find the best performing one.
+        - **orchestrator**: Agent orchestrating the agents evaluations.
+        - **tools**: contains utilities for evaluation.
+    - **data_ingestion**: utility for uploading PDF documents and indexing them into Azure AI Search -**aimodel**:  wrapper on top of LLM models
+    - **aisearch**: wrapper for search functionality.
+Integrates with Azure AI Search service as a search engine.
+    - **kusto_scripts**: Kusto (Azure Data Explorer) scripts for processing traces and logs.
+    - **msfabric**: Real-Time LLM evaluation dashboard and Kusto queries for constructing the dashboard.
+    - **session_store**: simple, in-memory session store for storing user sessions, used in the RAG Agent.
+    - **utils**: common utility functions.
+    - **docs**:  project documentation

+#### Project Services and LLM Frameworks

+- **Azure AI Foundry**: Model deployments, playground, and manual evaluations.
+- **Azure AI Search**: Retrieval engine.
+- **Azure Document Intelligence**: Documents semantic chunking.
+- **Microsoft Fabric**: Observability and evaluation results analysis.
+- **Langchain**: Popular LLM framework with easy integrations with Azure AI Search and Azure Document Intelligence.

+**Note**: This project goal is demonstrating the methodology of developing and evaluating LLM-based applications and it uses RAG Agent just as an example.

 ## Methodology Steps

 #### Evaluation Datasets

-When planning your evaluation strategy, start by preparing **evaluation datasets**.
+When planning your evaluation strategy, start by preparing **evaluation data sets**.
-The datasets emulate your actual interaction with LLM or with LLM based Agent.
+The data sets emulate your actual interaction with LLM or with LLM based Agent.

 Keep these points in mind: